 I don’t know about you guys, but I’m all about making easy money on the side!
 If you’re looking to make some extra cash, clean out your closet and list your unwanted items on Poshmark.
 Now, when I say “unwanted,” I don’t mean ratchet.
 I’m not telling you to list ragged stuff no one wants.
-I’m talking about gently worn clothing, clothing that’s brand new without tags, or clothing that’s brand new with tags.
+When I say “unwanted,” I’m talking about gently worn clothing, clothing that’s brand new without tags, or clothing that’s brand new with tags.

-1. Model your clothing.
+1. Model your clothing

 Trust me, it makes a huge difference – you’ll sell much more in the long run if you do so.
-Don’t get me wrong, I love flat lays; they’re super cute and all, but I’ve found that customers prefer to see others wear whatever it is they’re looking to buy.
+Don’t get me wrong, I love flat lays as much as the next, but I’ve found that customers prefer to see others wear whatever it is they’re looking to buy.